emre-ozgun/starbucks-landing/README.md

 Attempting to replicate Starbucks' landing page with ReactJS and Styled Components

-1. Clone
-2. npm install
+1. npm install
-3. npm start
+2. npm start